nadaelmahfoudi/BookCloud/README.md

 2. **Book Management Service**
    - CRUD operations for books (admin only).
-   - Search books by title, author, or category.
+   - Search books by title, author.
    - Borrow and return books (authenticated users).

-3. **Frontend (Bookio Web)**
+3. **Frontend (BookCloud)**
    - Intuitive interface for users to interact with backend services.
    - Admin dashboard for managing books.
    - User dashboard for browsing, borrowing, and returning books.

 4. **Infrastructure & DevOps**
-   - Deployed using AWS ECS/Lambda, API Gateway, S3, and CloudFront.
+   - Deployed using AWS EC2, API Gateway, S3, and CloudFront.
    - CI/CD pipelines for automated deployment.

 ---